Skip to main content

 • Use GitHub's suggestion feature for small changes.
 The author can accept them with one click.

-• Approve with comments when you have minor suggestions that do not block merging.
+• Approve with comments when you've got minor suggestions that don't block merging.

 As an author:

 • Keep PRs small.
 A 50-line PR gets a thorough review.
-A 500-line PR gets a rubber stamp.
+A 500-line PR?
+Rubber stamp.
 Break large features into multiple PRs.

 • Write descriptive PR descriptions.
 Explain what changed, why, and how to test it.

-• Respond to all comments even if it is just "done" or "good point, fixed."
+• Respond to all comments even if it's just "done" or "good point, fixed."

 Handling Merge Conflicts Like a Pro

 Merge conflicts are inevitable on collaborative projects.
-Here is how to handle them efficiently.
+Here's how to handle them without losing your mind.

 Prevention

 • Pull from main frequently.
-The longer your branch diverges, the more conflicts you will face.
+Longer your branch diverges, the more conflicts you'll face.

-• Communicate with your team about which files you are modifying.
+• Communicate with your team about which files you're modifying.

 • Keep PRs small and focused to minimize overlap.